sn-gmcnamara/superposition/README.md

 However, more fundamentally, adhering to the Small Scope Hypothesis may be the most important way to mitigate the combinatorial explosion of states.
 The Small Scope Hypothesis says that if a program can fail, then it will fail on a simple case.
 (For more background on this, the paper "SmallCheck and Lazy SmallCheck" provides a good overview.)

-Therefore, if we believe the Small Scope hypothesis, and we can exhastively check our code in small scopes, then we can believe that our code is correct.
+Therefore, if we believe the Small Scope Hypothesis, and we exhaustively check our code in those small scopes, then we have reason to believe that our code is correct.

 ## Why Superposition?